jamesshore/testing-without-mocks-example/README.md

 #### [Signature Shielding](https://www.jamesshore.com/v2/projects/testing-without-mocks/testing-without-mocks#sig-shielding)

-The `App` and `CommandLine` tests have helper methods that set up the test parameters and return multiple results.
+The `_app_test.js` and `_command_line_tests.js` tests both have helper methods that set up the test parameters and return multiple results.

-(The `rot13` tests don't use Signature Shielding because the function under test is so straightforward.)
+(The `_rot13_test.js` tests don't use Signature Shielding because the function under test is so straightforward.)

 #### [Collaborator-Based Isolation](https://www.jamesshore.com/v2/projects/testing-without-mocks/testing-without-mocks#isolation)

-One of the `App` tests checks what the application outputs when it's working correctly.
-Because it uses Sociable Tests, that test runs real ROT-13 encoding code.
-To prevent changes to the ROT-13 algorithm from breaking the test in the future, the test uses Collaborator-Based Isolation.
+The first `_app_test.js` test checks `App`'s "happy path" execution, which involves running the ROT-13 encoding function.
+To prevent changes to the ROT-13 algorithm from breaking that test in the future, the test uses Collaborator-Based Isolation.
 Specifically, it sets up its expectation by calling `rot13.transform()`.

 ### Architectural Patterns